Wilmington Traffic Violation Attorneys

 Speeding Laws in North Carolina

-One common traffic violation in North Carolina is speeding.
-There are 2 circumstances under which a driver can be charged with speeding – basic speeding or absolute speeding.
-Basic speeding means a driver operated at a speed greater than reasonable under the existing conditions and consequently drove at an unsafe speed.
-For example, driving 55 mph on an icy or snowy road with poor visibility could constitute a violation of North Carolina’s basic speeding laws.
+Speeding is one of the most common traffic violations in North Carolina.
+A driver can be charged under two different speeding laws: basic speeding or absolute speeding.
+Basic speeding means driving faster than is reasonable under the existing conditions and, as a result, operating at an unsafe speed.
+For example, driving 55 mph on an icy or snowy road with poor visibility could violate North Carolina’s basic speeding laws.

 Absolute speeding refers to fixed speed limits.
-Driving beyond a fixed limit constitutes a direct violation of the absolute speeding laws.
-Some examples of fixed speed limits in North Carolina include 70 mph on interstate highways and 25 mph inside municipal corporate areas.
+Driving beyond a posted limit is a direct violation of the absolute speeding laws.
+Some examples of fixed speed limits in North Carolina include 70 mph on interstate highways and, under North Carolina General Statute § 20-141, 35 mph inside municipal corporate limits.

-Speeding violations generally result in a fine from $10-$50, as well as $150-$200 of possible court costs.
-If the driver was speeding in a school or constructions zone, they could face a heightened fine of $250.
+Speeding violations generally result in a fine of $10–$50, as well as $150–$200 in possible court costs.
+If the driver was speeding in a school or construction zone, they could face a heightened fine of $250.
+If you’re facing a speeding charge, consulting a traffic violation attorney in Wilmington before paying the ticket may help you contest the charge or seek a reduction that could help protect your record.

-Let our Brunswick County traffic violation attorneys at Whitley Coleman resolve your traffic case from start to finish.
-Schedule a free consultation online or at (910) 218-9973 to get started today.
+Let our Wilmington traffic violation attorneys at Whitley Coleman, PLLC handle your speeding or traffic case from start to finish.
+Schedule a free consultation online or call (910) 218-9973 to get started today.

 Give us a call at (910) 218-9973 or contact us online.